-Designed in March'18 and announced in January'19, Hornby Hobbies duly released their 'New Van' in-time for Christmas.
+Designed in Mar'18 and announced in Ja'19, Hornby Hobbies duly released their 'New Van' in-time for Christmas.

-Using the same underframe as the previous 'Road Vans', Mr Surrey Warner (Carriage and Wagon Superintendent of the London and South Western Railway (LSWR) from 1906) produced seventy-five brake vans between 1915 and 1921 carrying L&SWR numbers between 387-15208.
+Using the same underframe as the previous 'Road Vans', Mr Surrey Warner (carriage and wagon superintendent of the ex-London and South Western Railway (LSWR) from 1906) produced seventy-five brake vans between 1915 and 1921 carrying L&SWR numbers between 387-15208.
 The 'New Vans' were initially rated at 20 tons, until Grouping in 1923, at which time all but two (54949 and 54987) were uprated to 24 tons by adding scrap metal into pockets cast into the underframe.
 At the time of uprating, the original spoked wheels were changed to solid wheels.

 Allocated to Diagram 1543 under the Southern Railway (SR) the uprated vans were numbered in the SR system between 55001-55017 and 55019-55074.
 Withdrawal of the type commenced after nationalisation in 1957 and by 1961 just two remained, 55006 and 55037, which lasted until 1962 and 1963 respectively.